-- 14. Single Disbursement of Funds, Budget, and Supporting Documentation - A. As consideration for the total amount of funds disbursed under this Agreement, which shall not exceed the total amount listed on the STD 213, University agrees to perform the work described in the Scope of Work (Exhibit A) and provide the Deliverables (Exhibit A1).
+14. Single Disbursement of Funds, Budget, and Supporting Documentation

+- A. As consideration for the total amount of funds disbursed under this Agreement, which shall not exceed the total amount listed on the STD 213, University agrees to perform the work described in the Scope of Work (Exhibit A) and provide the Deliverables (Exhibit A1).
 State shall disburse the funding amount listed on STD 213 in a single payment to university upon execution of this Agreement.
-Fund disbursal will occur as a one-time lump sum payment, rather than by reimbursement of expenses. - B. Costs for this Agreement shall be computed in accordance with the Generally Accepted Accounting Principles (GAAP). - C. University shall adhere to the line-item budget as provided in Exhibit B, with adjustments permitted only as authorized in Article 15, below.
+Fund disbursal will occur as a one-time lump sum payment, rather than by reimbursement of expenses. - B. Costs for this Agreement shall be computed in accordance with the Generally Accepted Accounting Principles (GAAP).

+- C. University shall adhere to the line-item budget as provided in Exhibit B, with adjustments permitted only as authorized in Article 15, below.
 University shall not expend funds on costs incurred prior to this Agreement or after the end of the Agreement term.
-Further, University shall not expend funds on (i) establishing a reserve fund, (ii) the purchase of land, or (iii) travel costs for any presentation on project findings or results. - D. University must retain supporting documentation that substantiates actual costs and shall be available for review by the State upon request.
+Further, University shall not expend funds on (i) establishing a reserve fund, (ii) the purchase of land, or (iii) travel costs for any presentation on project findings or results, except that funds may be expended as approved in Exhibit B for the purpose of presenting findings to the Department of Cannabis Control. - D. University must retain supporting documentation that substantiates actual costs and shall be available for review by the State upon request.
 Supporting documentation may include, but is not limited to, time reports and/or calendar entries.
 University will maintain financial documentation in accordance with Section 16, Audit. - E. Indirect Costs shall be calculated in accordance with the University budgeted indirect costs in Exhibit B, Budget.
 Subject to Exhibit D, the rate in effect for the first year of a multi-year project will be the rate used for the entire project.
 If additional funds (not previously appropriated or budgeted) are awarded, the proposed budget for these additional funds may include a different indirect cost rate as mutually agreed between the parties.